Panepo/Nagatsuki/README.md

 # [Nagatsuki](https://panepo.github.io/Nagatsuki/)

-An implementation of ORB_SLAM2 in Windows platform with Intel® RealSense™
+An implementation of ORB_SLAM2 in Windows platform with webcam or Intel® RealSense™

 ## Thanks